Code-Institute-Submissions/brand_gym/README.md

 </h1>

 <p align="center">
-  This is a simple Gym Website with a very creative Name :upside_down_face:
-  It is responsive and viewable on multible devices.
-The design might appear a little unorthodox at first but through this the site is becomming intuitive and easy to navigate.
+  This is a simple Gym Website with a very creative Name :upside_down_face: - It is responsive and viewable on multible devices.
+The design might appear a little unorthodox at first but through this the site is becomming intuitive and easy to navigate.<br>
   -> It's for members and potentional clients.
 </p>